In rehearsal in South Carolina, apparently expressing a very firm opinion about something or other

 It was whilst there that I first experienced playing in a large ensemble as a baroque flautist.
 Bach’s B minor mass could hardly have been a more thrilling introduction, and I also found myself really enjoying our other big project: tackling in full the five-act French baroque monster that is Marais’ Sémélé.
 In short, it was a transformative experience which motivated me to apply to Juilliard’s Historical Performance program, for which I was thankfully accepted.

-Since coming back to the UK I've hugely enjoyed working with brilliant colleagues at Instruments of Time & Truth and the Oxford Bach Soloists, and will be joining Arcangelo at the BBC Proms this year.
+Since coming back to the UK I've hugely enjoyed working with brilliant colleagues at Instruments of Time & Truth and the Oxford Bach Soloists, and was particularly proud to play at the BBC Proms with Arcangelo in 2021.

 One of the greatest solos in the repertoire is the "Aus Liebe" flute solo from the St. Matthew Passion.
 Here's a video from a 2018 New York performance in which I had the good fortune to play the solo part with the wonderful Australian soprano Nola Richardson.

 I hadn't expected to be playing much in the way of contemporary music in a period-instrument ensemble, but for a tour to India in 2017, Juilliard commissioned a work from the remarkable composer Reena Esmail to be performed alongside Bach's Magnificat (a rather more familiar work for us!) in Delhi, Mumbai & Chennai.